 Clean-up follows the final leveling.
 Soil is replaced and compacted, and graded concrete penetrations are repaired.
 Soil is mounded over the excavations so that natural settling will bring them to grade level over time.
 Excess soil will be distributed or hauled away.

 Find True Level in Your Foundation

-The pier and beam process may be invasive and expensive, but it’s far and away the most effective, most sustainable solution to persistent foundation shifting and the issues that come with it.
-To learn more, contact Lake Engineers and Constructors, Inc. today at 512-292-1830.
+The pier and beam repair process may be invasive and expensive, but it’s far and away the most effective, most sustainable solution to persistent foundation shifting and the issues that come with it.
+To learn more about beam repair, concrete slab repair, or structural inspection, contact Lake Engineers and Constructors, Inc. today at 512-292-1830.

 The owner is responsible for removing and caring for shrubs near the foundation and for providing water and electricity during the repair.
 We will remove and replant shrubs left near the foundation, but cannot assume responsibility for their survival.